kbalog/uis-dat310-spring2016/examples/php/ux-setup.md

   * You have received an email with your MySQL credentials (username, password, database) from the UNIX system administrator.
     * If you have not received such email, send a mail to Theodor Ivesdal <theo@ux.uis.no> saying that you need a MySQL database for this course.
 You need to send him your UX username!
-  * You can work with the database from the UNIX shell or using a DB management tool, like MySQLWorkbench
+  * You can work with the database from the UNIX shell or using a DB management tool, like PhpMyAdmin.
   * Mind that you cannot connect directly to the MySQL on UX (for example, setting the host to mysql.ux.uis.no in a PHP script that runs on your localhost will not work); you can connect directly from the other ux.uis machines or use SSH tunneling.

 ### Connecting to MySQL from UNIX shell